-But, she just didn’t turn up at the lunch break.
-Surprisingly, from the next day, she and I actually started having good conversations.
-Maybe, she realized what she was doing was not ok.
+But, she didn’t turn up for the lunch break.
+Surprisingly, from the next day, she and I actually started having a good conversation.
+Maybe, she realized what she was doing was wrong.
 Super glad to share that we are still in touch.

 Yes, even I was bullied at school.
 When talked about it, bullying can stop.
-The key point is to educate ourselves as well as the kids about it.
+The key point is to identify the signs and know that your child is being bullied.
+Also, at the same time, we need to educate ourselves as well as the kids about it.

 Let’s have a glance at some intriguing facts that emerged when we were researching the topic.

 The problem of bullying is more prevalent than we think.
-A recent newspaper report throws up some serious numbers.
+A recent newspaper report gives some serious numbers.
 About 42% of students of class 4-8 and 36% of class 9-12 are victims of harassment in various forms.
 They mostly are bullied at school.